CLOSE

 Magnets are usually divided into two categories: soft magnets and permanent magnets.
 Soft magnetic materials include silicon steel sheets and soft magnetic cores, while hard magnets include aluminum-nickel-cobalt alloys, samarium-cobalt, ferrites, and neodymium-iron-boron.

-Among them, samarium-cobalt magnets are the most expensive, ferrite magnets are the cheapest, neodymium-iron-boron magnets have the highest performance, but aluminum-nickel-cobalt magnets have the most stable performance and the best temperature coefficient.
-Users can choose different hard magnetic products according to their different needs.
+Among them, samarium-cobalt magnets are the most expensive, ferrite magnets are the cheapest, and neodymium-iron-boron magnets have the highest performance, but aluminum-nickel-cobalt magnets have the most stable performance and the best temperature coefficient.
+Users can choose different hard Meank magnetic products according to their different needs.

 1. How to Choose a Magnet?

-Before deciding which type of magnet to choose, we should understand what role the magnet needs to play?
+Before deciding which type of magnet to choose, we should understand what role the magnet needs to play.

 Main functions: move the body, fix objects, or lift objects.
 The shape of the required magnet: disc-shaped, ring-shaped, square-shaped, tile-shaped, or special-shaped.
-The required size of the magnet: length, width, height, diameter, and tolerance, etc. The required attraction of the magnet, the required price, and quantity, etc.
+The required size of the magnet: length, width, height, diameter, tolerance, etc. The required attraction of the magnet, the required price, and quantity, etc.

 2. How to Define the Performance of a Magnet?